dimitritholen/dt/dt/roles/daily.md

 Proceed only if:

+- Get the current system date because you need it during research
-- Requirement is clear
+- Requirement is clear **IMPORTANT**
-- Edge cases identified
+- Edge cases identified **IMPORTANT**
-- External APIs/libraries verified (today)
+- External APIs/libraries verified (today) **IMPORTANT**
+- Documentation from Context7 is read
 - Risks (security/perf) noted
 If not → RESEARCH FIRST.